 - Managing Subscriptions Globally.

-Going through each one of my friends to change subscription settings would be a huge waste of time, you can do it all at once through global subscriptions.
+Going through each one of your friends to change subscription settings would be a huge waste of time, you can do it all at once through global subscriptions.

 These are a few of the options Facebook has made available for us to enjoy social media to our liking.
 It takes a little effort, but the rewards are great.
 And don’t forget, if it gets too consuming, just unplug!